Lightning Protection: Alabama

-With 52,419 square miles and an average of 824,171 cloud-to-ground flashes a year (pdf), lightning is a common occurrence in Alabama with an average of almost 16 strikes per square mile annually.
+In 2019 alone, lightning is a common occurrence in Alabama with an average of almost 16 strikes per square mile annually.
 Thunderstorms with hail and lightning are common in the state.
-The southern part of the state averages 70 to 80 days a year of thunderstorms where the northern portion of the state gets an average of 60 days of thunderstorms.
+The southern part of the state averages 70 to 80 days a year of thunderstorms where the northern portion of the state

-KLP offers a full line of UL Listed Lightning Protection System Materials that meet or exceed the criteria set forth by UL96A, NFPA 780 and LPI-175.
-Give us a call today at 800 370 5886 to see how we can assist you in the design, installation, maintenance and inspection of your system.
+KLP, Kuefler Lightning Protection, is a distributor of lightning protection systems and equipment, offering a full line of UL Listed Lightning Protection System Materials that meet the lightning protection standards of UL96A, NFPA-780 and LPI-175, etc. We offer Direct Sales.
+Give us a call today at 800 370 5886 to see how we can assist you in the design, installation, maintenance, and inspection of your system.

 Childersburg, Alabama: Lightning Grave of Bill Cosper: William Yeldell Cosper was struck by lightning on his front porch, lived, then was struck by lightning again and died.
 He was buried, then his tombstone was struck by lightning and destroyed.
 His family erected a new tombstone… which was also destroyed by lightning.
 The family gave up and left the small pile of rubble to mark Bill’s grave.